MarcoStb1993/robot_statemachine/rsm_additions/README.md

 ### Mapping State

 There are two mapping plugins included.
-The first state is just a dummy state while the latter is swiveling a simulated kinect camera from left to right around a revoluting joint.
+The first state is just a dummy state while the latter is swiveling a simulated Intel RealSense camera from left to right around a revoluting joint.

 #### Mapping Dummy State

 The Mapping Dummy State is just transitioning back to the Calculate Goal State as specific mapping procedures are only relevant for the particular robot.

-#### Kinect Mapping State
+#### RealSense Mapping State

-Swivels a kinect camera mounted on a joint revoluting around the z-axis from left to right and back to it's centered position to map the surrounding area.
-This only works for the implemented Gazebo simulation as it publishes commands to the joint the kinect is mounted on.
+Swivels an Intel RealSense camera mounted on a joint revoluting around the z-axis from left to right and back to it's centered position to map the surrounding area.
+This only works for the implemented Gazebo simulation as it publishes commands to the joint the RealSense is mounted on.

 ### Reversing Routine State